 Visitors from across the UK travel to Pitlochry to see the wonder of Faskally Wood in Highland Perthshire.
 Every Autumn, the woodlands become “The Enchanted Forest”.

 This award-winning sound and light show has received many accolades from critics, including the UK’s Best Cultural Event, Best Outdoor Festival, and Scotland’s Best Large Event.

 This unique event is a must-see experience if you are visiting the town during the Autumn months.

-Sitting one mile north of Pitlochry, Faskally Wood is a especially vibrant in autumn with bright colours and clearly marked paths for walking.
+Sitting one mile north of Pitlochry, Faskally Wood is especially vibrant in autumn with bright colours and clearly marked paths for walking.

 If you are into geology, there are several interesting rock formations including ironpans formed above Dalradian mica schist.

 Edradour is renowned as the smallest traditional distillery in Scotland.

 During this tour, you will get the chance to taste Edradour whiskey.
 You will also be shown around the distillery by a knowledgable guide and gain insight into how whiskey is produced in this small distillery.

 The best time to visit is between April and October but there are still tours available from November to March.

 Blair Athol Distillery